Providers Profiles#

 Instance Type#

 To configure the instance types, you need to create an InstanceType resource in skycluster-system namespace.
 The following example shows how to introduce available instance types.
+Use kubectl apply -f <file>.yaml to create the resource.

 apiVersion: core.skycluster.io/v1alpha1